Why Do Some People Relapse Multiple Times?

 What Causes People to Relapse multiple times?

-Unfortunately, finishing an addiction treatment program does not guarantee an individual will remain sober long-term.
-Sometimes, individuals have no choice but to return to the same environment where they abused substances once completing treatment.
+Unfortunately, finishing a substance use disorder treatment program does not guarantee an individual will remain sober long-term.
+Sometimes, individuals have no choice but to return to the same environment where they misused substances once completing treatment.
 Certain people, places, and things from an individual’s past can cause them to experience strong urges or cravings to use drugs and alcohol.

-Additionally, one’s risk of relapse may increase depending on the duration of their addiction.
+Additionally, one’s risk of relapse may increase depending on the duration of their substance use disorder.
 For example, individuals who were addicted to a substance for years have a higher chance of relapsing than an individual who only used drugs for one year.
 Here are the leading causes of relapse.

 Typically, treatment plans include aftercare planning, which instructs the former patient to seek additional help.
 This may include attending weekly therapy sessions, self-help groups like Alcoholics Anonymous, and even living at a sober living home.
 Unfortunately, many people neglect to follow their aftercare plans.
 Because of this, individuals do not continue receiving the care and support they need to remain drug-free.
 Failing to utilize the help offered after rehab is one of the reasons many people relapse several times.